 - Developing a training program in collaboration with the equipment suppliers and supervising it.

 - Following the procedures of testing and operating the factory machines and equipment.

 - Approving the raw materials of different types.

-- Operating the pilot plant for one-month production.
+- Operating the pilot plant for one month of production.

-According to the previous concepts, the interim manager is conferred –vested with- powers from the project owners; he is actually a safe representative therefor, or in other words the interim owner of the project.
+According to the previous concepts, the interim manager is conferred –vested with- powers from the project owners; he is actually a safe representative, therefore, or in other words the interim owner of the project.
 On the grounds of this concept, the interim manager holds a rank lower than the project’s owners and higher than all the said project executors, and the following map indicates that.